Northern New Mexico

 What this geology does to foundations

 Frost depth in the Mora Valley reaches 36 to 48 inches at elevation, which is the deepest in New Mexico.
 Footings that do not reach below that depth will heave.
 Valley floor organic soils compress under load — slowly, unevenly, and often in ways that look like differential settlement because the organic content varies across a site.
 The combination of frost heave and organic compression can be hard to distinguish without proper evaluation: one pushes up, the other pulls down, and the foundation can show both patterns at different corners.
+Settlement from organic compression is a slow, ongoing process.

 Communities we serve in this basin